 During Configure OSA command processing, the REXX IOACMD EXEC takes the user input and creates various data sets or files for use by OSA/SF.
 You can also delete these data sets and files.
-Table 16 shows the CHPID type and the corresponding data sets or files that the command creates on z/OS or VSE.
+Table 15 shows the CHPID type and the corresponding data sets or files that the command creates on z/OS or z/VSE.
 You can delete these data sets and files.
 Use the following key:

-- xx CHPID number

-- z Port number
+- xx CHPID number - z Port number

-- c A character that can be P, E, N, or S
+c A character that can be P, E, N, or S

-Table 16.
+Table 15.
 CHPID numbers and corresponding data sets and files created by the CONFIG OSA command

-CHPID type z/OS z/VM VSE OSA-2 ATM &IOAINATM.OATxx &IOAINMATM.ATMxx &IOAINATM.PVCxx IOAINATM.OATxx IOAINATM.ATMxx IOAINATM.PVCxx &IOADSN.OATxx) &IOADSN.ATMxx) &IOADSN.PVCx) OSA-2 FDDI, ENTR or FENET IOADSN.IOAINSNA.OATxx IOASNAVM.OATxx &IOASNAVM.OATxx) OSA-Express Gigabit &IOADSN.IOAINOSD.OSDxx IOAINOSD.OSDxx &IOADSN.OSDxx) OSA-Express FENET &IOADSN.IOAFENET.OATxx &IOADSN.IOAFENET.CFGxx &IOADSN.IOAFENET.SNAxx IOAFENET.OATxx IOAFENET.CFGxx IOAFENET.SNAxx &IOADSN.OATxx) &IOADSN.CFGxx) &IOADSN.SNAxx) OSA-Express Token Ring &IOADSN.IOATR.OATxx &IOADSN.IOATR.CFGxx &IOADSN.IOATR.SNAxx IOATR.OATxx IOATR.CFGxx IOATR.SNAxx &IOADSN.OATxx &IOADSN.CFGxx &IOADSN.SNAxx OSA-Express ATM &IOADSN.IOAxxzzc.OSEOAT &IOADSN.IOAxxzzc.OSDCFG &IOADSN.IOAxxzzc.OSECFG IOAINOSE.OATxx IOAxxzzc.OSDCFG IOAxxzzc.OSECFG &IOADSN.OATxxzzc) &IOADSN.OSDxxzzc) &IOADSN.OSExxzzc) OSA-Express3 &IOADSN.IOAFENT.CFGxxpp &IOADSN.IOAFENT.SNAxxpp &IOADSN.IOAFENT.CFGxxpp &IOADSN.IOAFENT.SNAxxpp &IOADSN.IOAFENT.CFGxxpp &IOADSN.IOAFENT.SNAxxpp where pp is the port number
+CHPID type z/OS z/VM z/VSE OSA-2 ATM &IOAINATM.OATxx &IOAINMATM.ATMxx &IOAINATM.PVCxx IOAINATM.OATxx IOAINATM.ATMxx IOAINATM.PVCxx &IOADSN.OATxx) &IOADSN.ATMxx) &IOADSN.PVCx) OSA-2 FDDI, ENTR or FENET IOADSN.IOAINSNA.OATxx IOASNAVM.OATxx &IOASNAVM.OATxx) OSA-Express Gigabit &IOADSN.IOAINOSD.OSDxx IOAINOSD.OSDxx &IOADSN.OSDxx) OSA-Express FENET &IOADSN.IOAFENET.OATxx &IOADSN.IOAFENET.CFGxx &IOADSN.IOAFENET.SNAxx IOAFENET.OATxx IOAFENET.CFGxx IOAFENET.SNAxx &IOADSN.OATxx) &IOADSN.CFGxx) &IOADSN.SNAxx) OSA-Express Token Ring &IOADSN.IOATR.OATxx &IOADSN.IOATR.CFGxx &IOADSN.IOATR.SNAxx IOATR.OATxx IOATR.CFGxx IOATR.SNAxx &IOADSN.OATxx &IOADSN.CFGxx &IOADSN.SNAxx OSA-Express ATM &IOADSN.IOAxxzzc.OSEOAT &IOADSN.IOAxxzzc.OSDCFG &IOADSN.IOAxxzzc.OSECFG IOAINOSE.OATxx IOAxxzzc.OSDCFG IOAxxzzc.OSECFG &IOADSN.OATxxzzc) &IOADSN.OSDxxzzc) &IOADSN.OSExxzzc) OSA-Express2, OSA-Express3 and OSA-Express4S &IOADSN.IOAFENET.CFGxxpp &IOADSN.IOAFENET.SNAxxpp &IOADSN.IOAFENET.OATxx IOAFENET.CFGxxpp IOAFENET.SNAxxpp IOAFENET.OATxx &IOADSN.CFGxxpp) &IOADSN.SNAxxpp) &IOADSN.OATxx) where pp is the port number

-Configuration Data Sets and Files created by the OSA/SF GUI
+Configuration data sets and files created by the OSA/SF GUI

 If you have used the OSA/SF GUI to configure an OSA, you can delete all the data sets or files that you created as a result of the GUI processing.
 The following tables show information about the OSA configuration and the configuration data sets and files based on the version of the OSA/SF GUI that creates them.
-(For VM, the files that the OSA/SF GUI creates are stored on one of the 70xx minidisks.
+(For z/VM, the files that the OSA/SF GUI creates are stored on one of the 70xx minidisks.
 If you are migrating from an old version of the GUI to the Java-based version, you can delete the configuration files from the minidisk.)

-Non-Java-based OSA/SF GUI on OS/2 or Windows: Table 17 on page 148 shows the CHPID type and its corresponding data sets or files for configurations that have been created through the non-Java based version of the OSA/SF GUI (OS/2 or Windows).
+Non-Java-based OSA/SF GUI on OS/2 or Windows: Table 16 on page 144 shows the CHPID type and its corresponding data sets or files for configurations that have been created through the non-Java based version of the OSA/SF GUI (OS/2 or Windows).
 You can delete these data sets and files.
 Use the following key: